MichieldeB/WRF_tables/README.md

 Copy tables and replace your current MPTABLE.TBL, LANDUSE.TBL and VEGPARM.TBL with the two here provided.
-(Or extend your tables with the additions at the bottom of the here provided tables)
+(Or extend your tables with the additions at the bottom of the here provided tables) MPTABLE.TBL is not yet tested and would only be required for the NOAHMP option (option 4).

 ## Other WRF code changes